TheAcademyofNaturalSciences/BareHills_SerpentineBarrens/README.md

   <img width="752" height="491" src="images/Process/3_classified.PNG">
 </p>

-**Process**
+**Processing Methods**
-Segment the image in the area of interest using spatial and radiometric properties.
-Create 300 random points across the image, and classify them based on the criteria below.
-Spatially join the point classes to the vector segments, and train the vector classifier to identify radiometric properties to these classes.
+Segment the image in the area of interest using spatial and radiometric properties using OTB segmentation in Python.
+Create 500 random points across the image, and classify them based on the criteria below.
+Spatially join the point classes to the vector segments, and train the vector classifier in R to identify radiometric properties to these classes.
 Run the vector classifier to classify the image.

+The vector classifier used in this analysis is the R Random Forest library (randomForest_4.6-14).
+The training dataset was subdivided into 80% of the dataset used to train the model and 20% for validation of model performance.
+The highest performing classification model acheived 84% accuracy, and only classified: Water, Trees, Grass/Shrub, Barren, Impervious or Shadow.
+After classification,road, building, stream and serpentine outcrop polygons obtained via ground truthing were burned into the final classification vector data.

+Below are the all of the classifications considered.

 1 - Water
 2 - Deciduous